JohnOmernik/zetago/INSTRUCTIONS.md

     - Proxy information is required if you are behind a proxy.
     - All conf info is in ./conf/dcos.conf
 2. Now that the DCOS config is setup, it's time to trust the keys on the various hosts.
 Run: ./zeta dcos sshhosts # -u if you want unattended
+    - The Create conf for dcos does ask you to do this, so you don't have to do it manually
     - If you run this command, it uses ssh-key to get the host key of all nodes and trust them by adding it to the known_hosts file.
 It does this for the IP, the short name, and the fully qualified name of every host.
     - You can run this with -u if you don't want to it to prompt.
 Otherwise it will prompt once before trusting all keys.
 3. Prior to doing the DCOS install, it's now time to run the network setup: Run $ ./zeta network
     - You cannot start further DCOS install processes without putting a firewall up.
-    - This command sets the network.conf file with information about your networking setup.
-Some notes:
+    - This command sets the network.conf file with information about your networking setup
         - NTP Servers: If you specify this, it will limit outbound NTP request only to those servers, otherwise, if left blank, we allow outbound NTP to all.
         - Zeta Routable Addresses: This is your main subnet, the subnet that your default gateway is on that all servers connect to.
 For me, on AWS, it's 172.31.0.0/16, but it may be different for you.
         - Zeta Non-Routable Addresses: If you have other interfaces that connect all nodes (non-gateway interfaces)  You can add them here to ensure node to node communication is unfettered.
 So lets say your routable interfaces are 192.168.0.0/24.
 Then you have two more network interfaces between nodes that are not routable: 10.0.4.0/24 and 192.168.250.0/24 Then you would put here: 10.0.4.0/24,192.168.250.0/24  If you have no additional interfaces, just leave blank